Read This First

 Prompt 1: I feel isolated in my search for truth.
 Those around me all hold to the same unexamined ideology or have no interest in exploring philosophical issues.
 How can I change my situation?

-The central claim is this: Facing isolation in the pursuit of philosophical inquiry can be challenging, especially when the surrounding environment seems indifferent or homogenous in thought.
+In plain terms: Facing isolation in the pursuit of philosophical inquiry can be challenging, especially when the surrounding environment seems indifferent or homogenous in thought.

 Expand Your Network